jon-wong-sutd/git-lessons/git-lesson.md

 {% assign first-commit-date = site.data.git-lesson.git-commits.first.date %}
 {% assign first-commit-timestamp = site.data.git-lesson.git-commits.first.timestamp %}

-`git log --decorate --graph` will show your first commit.
+<span class="perform">`git log --decorate --graph`</span> will show your first commit.
 Later on when you have more commits, `git log` will show a connected graph (timeline) of all your commits.
 Right now, you only have 1 commit:
 <pre>
 <code>{% include git-log/ch.html commit-id=first-commit class="first-commit" full-id=true head=true attached="master" %}
   Author: {{ git-name }} <{{ git-email }}>